 Because it Mattered

 Last Fall, a group of three year old’s took it upon themselves to protect all of the mini beasts found in the forest.
-They wanted a place where the mini beasts could be cozy and safe and where everything from spiders and worms to fairies and gnomes were welcome.
+They wanted a place where the mini beasts could be cozy and safe; a place where every beast, from spiders and worms to fairies and gnomes were welcome.

 What is safe?